Waliyyah-abdurrozaq/CTS_classifcation-Task/README.md

 2. Grade B – Unprocessed seeds
 3. Impurities – Foreign or unwanted materials

 The objective is to automate seed quality assessment using image classification techniques.
-The model is trained on a dataset of close to 3,000 labeled images.
+The model is trained on a dataset of nearly 3,000 labelled images.

 ## Dataset

 - Total images: ~3,000
 - Classes: Grade A, Grade B, Impurities
 - Image format: JPEG/PNG
-- Organized into class-based folders for training
+- Organised into class-based folders for training

 ## Tools and Technologies Used